ctu-mrs/mrs_uav_bluetooth/README.md

 This repository contains the MRS UAV Bluetooth tool.
 It is a ROS 2 system service that manages Bluetooth Low Energy (BLE) server and client behavior for automatic discovery and connection management among peer UAVs in a swarm.

-The package has two entrypoints:
+The package has these entrypoints:

 - `service_node`: the long-running system-side node that owns the BLE adapter, publishes status, hosts built-in BLE services, and exposes ROS 2 service calls.
 - `user_node`: an experiment-side helper that temporarily applies an overlay YAML configuration on top of the service default config while it stays alive.
+- `tui_node`: a standalone node with a simple text user interface, to be used on your laptop for a quick access to nearby Bluetooth-enabled UAVs.

 Main capabilities: